- Does your child need to lose weight?

 Low calorie diets are ineffective in ensuring long-term or consistent weight loss.
 Consumption of less food can increase psychological stress and release the stress hormone called cortisol, which is linked to weight gain (5).
 So if you want your teen to lose weight in a healthy way, keep them away from fad diets and low-calorie diets.

 While the amount of calories you consume is an important determining factor, the quality of food you eat is important too.
 In fact, a lot of food that adolescents end up eating gives them too many empty calories, which means zero nutrition.
 Here are a few things that you must keep in mind to help the teen lose weight in a healthy way.

 - The meals must contain carbohydrates, proteins, and good fats, all of which the body needs.

 - Include a lot of veggies, lentils, fruits, and other nuts in the child’s meal.
-In fact, ensure that the largest portion of the kid’s meal consists of vegetables and other protein-rich foods such as nuts and meats.
+In fact, ensure that the largest portion of your teen’s meal consists of vegetables and other protein-rich foods such as nuts and meats.

-- You can also include dairy products such as yogurt in the child’s meal.
+- You can also include dairy products such as yogurt in your teen’s meal.

-- Pick foods that give the child the necessary nutrients.
+- Pick foods that give your teen the necessary nutrients.

-The bottom line is: Let your child eat quality food, but in moderation.
+The bottom line is: Let your teen eat quality food, but in moderation.